jsous/starter-academic/content/home/posts.md

 weight: 100

 title: Outreach and more
-subtitle: Random thoughts shared with the world
+subtitle: Thoughts shared with the world

 content:
   # Page type to display.
 E.g. post, talk, publication...